ray-jonathan/ear-buds/README.md

     -Screenshots

 ## Decription
 “EarBuds” is where music and online profile matching collide.
-This full-stack application allows user to log in to your proile, edit your top artists, and connect with other users wher you can chat and share different music!
+This full-stack application allows you to log in to your proile, edit your top artists, and connect with other users where you can chat and share different music!

 ### Features
-* A splash pages is loaded with a timeout that will redirect you to sign in with Spotify.
+* A splash page is loaded with a timeout that will redirect you to sign in with Spotify.
-* If you are already logged in, it will bypass you past the login.
+* If you are already logged in, it will let you past the login process.
-* The profile page auto populates your top artists based on your spotify activity.
+* The profile page auto-populates your top artists based on your Spotify activity.
-* You can change your top artists in the database at any time based on artists in the spotify library.
+* You can change your top artists in the database at any time based on artists in the Spotify library.
-* The match page will pull other users top artists and allows you to click the heart if you want to connect, or the X if you want to skip them.
+* The match page will pull other users' top artists and allows you to click the "heart" if you want to connect, or the "X" if you want to skip them.
-* When you are out of matches, or have no one you are matched with, you will get a modal telling you such and redirecting you back to a path to feel these aspects out.
+* When you are out of matches, or have no one with whom you are matched, you will get a modal telling you such and redirected to the appropiate page.
-* The messages page shows you everyone you have connected with and allows you to message back and forth with them (not in real time, as that was out of the scope of the project).
+* The messages page shows you everyone you have connected with and allows you to message back and forth with them in a dynamic way just shy of real-time.
+(Any activity on the page refreshes the content.)
 * This also incorporates status icons based on the last time another user logged in.
 * The messages tab within the site navigation features a notification icon whenever you have a message that was sent since the last time you checked your messages.
 * Additionally, the messages page defaults to your most recently active conversation.
-* Lastly, it allows you to block users and it will remove that conversation on both your page as well as the other users page.
+* Lastly, it allows you to block users and it will remove that conversation on both your page as well as the other user's page.

 ## Technologies